jylhakos/access_control_sawtooth_rest_api/README.md

 *Step 3.
 Reverse Proxy*

-The Reverse Proxy provides a single point of Authentication and it handles incoming HTTPS connections, decrypting the requests and passing unencrypted HTTP requests on to Hyperledger Sawtooth's REST API.
+The reverse proxy provides a single point of authentication and it handles incoming HTTPS connections, decrypting the HTTPS requests and passing unencrypted HTTP requests on to Hyperledger Sawtooth's REST API.

 Install [Apache](https://httpd.apache.org/docs/2.4/) and enable the required modules.